ippontech/blog-usa/posts/a-beginners-guide-to-influxdb.md

 image:
 ---

 A time series database (TSDB) is specifically made for data that can be evaluated as a "time-series," which includes sensor outputs, market trends, CPU utilization, and application performance metrics.
-Most popular types of databases (both SQL and NoSQL) are *not* optimized for handling large-scale scans, or summarization or aggregation of time-series data.Time-series databases have built-in functionality to work with aggregation, down-sampling, data lifecycle management, summarization, etc. Let’s look at one of the popular time-series databases, InfluxDB.
-InfluxDB uses line protocol for sending and storing data.
+Most popular types of databases (both SQL and NoSQL) are *not* optimized for handling large-scale scans, or summarization or aggregation of time-series data.Time-series databases have built-in functionality to work with aggregation, down-sampling, data lifecycle management and summarization.
+Let’s look at one of the popular time-series databases, [InfluxDB](https://www.influxdata.com/products/influxdb/).
+InfluxDB uses the [line protocol](https://docs.influxdata.com/influxdb/cloud/reference/syntax/line-protocol/) for sending and storing data.

 # Line Protocol
 The line protocol is the text-based format that uses the syntax below to write points to InfluxDB.